oxyzox/McStatusBotV2/README.md

-# 🏰 Stacy V2 - Minecraft Server Status Bot ⚔️🎮
+# 🏰 McStatusBot V2 - Minecraft Server Status Bot ⚔️🎮

-**Stacy V2** is a cute, cool, and powerful Discord bot designed to fetch and display the status of both **Java** and **Bedrock** Minecraft servers with stylish, colorful embeds!
+**McStatusBotV2** is a cute, cool, and powerful Discord bot designed to fetch and display the status of both **Java** and **Bedrock** Minecraft servers with stylish, colorful embeds!
 Powered by the `mcstatus.io` API, Stacy V2 provides real-time updates on player counts, server versions, and lets you know if your server is online or offline.
 You can even add your custom server image for a personalized touch!

 ## 🚀 Features